 Cornbread dressing is a classic American Southern dish made by tons of African-American home cooks on holidays and celebratory occasions.
-It’s a fantastic way of repurposing leftover cornbread.
-All you do is by re-mix day-old cornbread with some type of stock, meats, veggies, herbs and spices, then bake it all up.
-It’s a type of stuffing.
-And because my own African-American family has deep origins in Rhode Island, I’m making my version with two key ingredients that make sense for my own heritage cooking … clams and maple syrup.
+It’s a fantastic way of repurposing leftover cornbread by re-mixing day-old cornbread with some type of stock, meats, veggies, herbs and spices, then bake it all up.
+So essentially, cornbread dressing is a type of stuffing.
+Because my own African-American family has deep origins in Rhode Island, I’m making my New England version with two key ingredients that make sense for my own heritage cooking … clams and maple syrup.

 The use of clam juice and maple syrup shows up in historical recipes from the Narragansett Indian Tribe of Rhode Island, of which I partially descend from.
-The Native and Black communities there are tightly interwoven, and have historically eaten the same foods.
-Also, if you visit any coastal town in Rhode Island you will see just how widely available clams are in the form of chowder, clam cakes, fried clams, or simply eaten with cocktail sauce from a raw bar.
+The Native American and Black communities there are tightly interwoven, and have historically eaten the same foods as everyone else.
+If you visit any coastal town in Rhode Island you will see just how widely available clams are in the form of chowder, clam cakes, fried clams, or simply eaten with cocktail sauce from a raw bar.
 We Rhode Islanders take our clams very seriously.

 Pure maple syrup is super important in this recipe.
-I have fond memories of tapping trees to make maple syrup in my 2nd grade class, so adding it to my cornbread made perfect sense.
-However any time you add a liquid to a baked good, you have to make adjustments to the other dry ingredients, so definitely check out my recipe where I’ve done that leg work for you.
-Just pretty pleeeeease promise me you will NOT use corn syrup based syrup!
+I have fond memories of tapping trees to make maple syrup with my 2nd grade class in woods behind our school, so adding it to my “Rhone Island” cornbread made perfect sense.
+However, any time you add a liquid to a baked good, you have to make adjustments to the other dry ingredients, so definitely check out my recipe where I’ve done that leg work for you.
+Just promise me you will NOT use corn syrup based syrup!

 Make-ahead Items for Cornbread dressing

-Of course you want to make a batch of cornbread, and do so at least one day before.
+You’ll want to make a batch of homemade cornbread, and do so at least one day ahead of time.
 Store it at room temperature and let it dry out.
-You’re basically making cornbread croutons and you will be re-hydrating.
+Don’t worry about wrapping it or doing anything high maintenance because you will eventually be re-hydrating it.

 Green Tomato “American Southern” Sofrito is another make-ahead ingredient for my cornbread dressing.
 Sofrito is a sauté base found throughout many cultures.
 It’s a blend of veggies, herbs, and aromatics which are specific to a region or culture.
 A couple years ago I decided American Soul food needed its own unique blend using green tomatoes as a base.
-It also has Tabasco peppers, parsley, and the ever-so-famous Gumbo “holy trinity” veggies of onion, celery and green bell pepper.
-Making a batch of this the same day of making your cornbread dressing can get a little overwhelming, so it’s best to make this ahead of time and store it in the freezer.
-It makes a really good cooking base for rice and bean recipes as well.
+My blend also has Tabasco peppers, parsley, and the ever-so-famous Gumbo “holy trinity” veggies of onion, celery and green bell pepper.
+Making a batch of this sofrito the same day of making your cornbread dressing can get a little overwhelming, so it’s best to make this ahead of time and store it in the freezer.
+You can use it as cooking base for other rice and bean recipes as well.

 Ingredients